zv-ai/ZV_Self-harm-Dataset/README.md

 If your request is approved, you will received a reply containing a link to access the dataset
 ## Declaration of Commitment Form
-Please complete the ward file located in the repository and attach it to the email along with the required information.
+Please complete the word file located in the repository and attach it to the email along with the required information.
 ## Acknowledgement
 If you use this dataset in your academic publications, please include the follow citation:
 TBD